rubyforgood/casa/LINUX_SETUP.md

 Another approach that would enable you to more easily spot any errors that may occur would be to copy/paste/run each section into your terminal one at a time.

+The commands below include a section for installing [rvm](https://rvm.io/), but feel free to substitute your own favorite Ruby version manager such as [rbenv](https://github.com/rbenv/rbenv).

 ```
 # Install packages available from the main Linux repos & upgrade the Vagrant image if necessary
 #